-5.1 Amendment and Termination of the Plan.
-The Committee or the Board may, from time to time, alter, amend, suspend or terminate the Plan as it shall deem advisable subject to any requirement for shareholder approval imposed by applicable law, including Section 162(m) of the Code, and to the listing requirements of the New York Stock Exchange.

-5.2 Section 162(m) of the Code.
-Unless otherwise determined by the Committee, or expressly provided herein, the provisions of this Plan shall be administered and interpreted in accordance with Section 162(m) of the Code to ensure the maximum tax deductibility by the Company of the payment of Awards.

-5.3 Tax Withholding.
-The Committee will make such provision for the withholding of taxes as it deems necessary.

-5.4 Right of Discharge Reserved; Claims to Awards.
+- 5.1 Amendment and Termination of the Plan.
+The Committee or the Board may, from time to time, alter, amend, suspend or terminate the Plan as it shall deem advisable subject to any requirement for shareholder approval imposed by applicable law, including Section 162(m) of the Code, and to the listing requirements of the New York Stock Exchange. - 5.2 Section 162(m) of the Code.
+Unless otherwise determined by the Committee, or expressly provided herein, the provisions of this Plan shall be administered and interpreted in accordance with Section 162(m) of the Code to ensure the maximum tax deductibility by the Company of the payment of Awards. - 5.3 Tax Withholding.
+The Committee will make such provision for the withholding of taxes as it deems necessary. - 5.4 Right of Discharge Reserved; Claims to Awards.
 Nothing in the Plan shall be construed as giving any person the right to continued employment or service with the Company.
 The loss of existing or potential profit in Awards will not constitute an element of damages in the event of termination of employment or service for any reason, even if the termination is in violation of an obligation of the Company to the Covered Participant.
-No Covered Participants under the Plan.
+No Covered Participant or other person shall have any claim to be granted any Award under the Plan, and there is no obligation for uniformity of treatment of Covered Participants under the Plan.
 The terms and conditions of Awards need not be the same with respect to each recipient.
 Any Award granted under the Plan shall be a one-time Award that does not constitute a promise of future grants.
 Any Award granted under the Plan shall not be a part of a Covered Participant's base salary or wages and will not be taken into account in determining any other employment-related rights he or she may have, such as rights to deferred compensation, pension or severance pay, except as expressly provided in such a plan.
-The Company, in its sole discretion, maintains the right to make available future grants under the Plan shall prevent the Company from adopting or continuing in effect other or additional compensation arrangements, and such arrangements may be either generally applicable only in specific cases.
+The Company, in its sole discretion, maintains the right to make available future grants under the Plan.
+Unless stated herein, no Covered Participant or other person shall acquire any rights, remedies, benefits or obligations.
+Nothing contained in the Plan shall prevent the Company from adopting or continuing in effect other or additional compensation arrangements, and such arrangements may be either generally applicable on applicable only in specific cases.